Thomas Archer (American politician)

 Thomas Archer (c.
 1808 – February 17, 1870) was an American politician from Maryland.
 He served as a member of the Maryland House of Delegates, representing Harford County in 1864.

 Career

 Archer served as a member of the Maryland House of Delegates, representing Harford County in 1864.
-He was elected on a Unconditional Union Party ticket.
+He was elected on an Unconditional Union Party ticket.
 Archer ran as a Republican in 1865 for the Maryland Senate, but lost.

 Personal life

-Archer had children, including R. Harris and J. Glasgow.
+Archer had children, including R. Harris, George and J. Glasgow.
 R. Harris Archer also served as a state delegate.
-J. Glasgow worked as a pastor in a Presbyterian Church in western Pennsylvania.
+His son George was an architect and his son J. Glasgow worked as a pastor in a Presbyterian Church in western Pennsylvania.

 Archer died on February 17, 1870, at the age of 62, at his home near Churchville, Maryland.